Below is a list of current projects undertaken by CORE Education. The list is alphabetical.

 You can also check out our completed projects

-National Curriculum sites and communities include New Zealand Curriculum Online, Te Marautanga o Aotearoa Online, Key Competencies Online, Secondary middle leaders, Community engagement, Middle schooling, the Secondary portal and New Zealand Curriculum Guides - Senior Secondary.
+National Curriculum Support Resources include Te Kete Ipurangi, New Zealand Curriculum Online, Te Marautanga o Aotearoa Online, Educational Leaders, Key Competencies Online, Assessment Online, Technology Online, LEE Online, NCEA on TKI, the VLN, the Secondary portal and New Zealand Curriculum Guides - Senior Secondary.

-Enabling e-Learning will be the Ministry of Education's online hub for ICT-related resources and programmes for New Zealand teachers and school leaders.
+Enabling e-Learning is the Ministry of Education's online hub for ICT-related resources and programmes for New Zealand teachers and school leaders.